 Companies need data but data represents risk.
-There is no shortcut to solving this issue — only if you have the time to integrate this wide range of software systems, security features, practices, and training will you be able to develop an effective vault.
+There is no shortcut to solving this issue--only if you have the time to integrate this wide range of software systems, security features, practices, and training will you be able to develop an effective vault.

-The modern business runs on data, which is part of what makes the vault idea so exciting — rather than clamping down on data, companies can use it as needed with adding risk.
+The modern business runs on data, which is part of what makes the vault idea so exciting--rather than clamping down on data, companies can use it as needed with adding risk.
 What makes this paradigm possible is an ever-improving array of algorithms, encryption tools, secret management capabilities, and other infrastructure.

 You need to complement a strongly crafted security team with world class cloud operations in order to ensure the systems are utilized properly.
 Cloud services mean proper guardrails and operation teams need to be in place to provide a strong and trustworthy service.
 Your security experts should be able to manage all of these processes in real time from their security operations center.
-They will have built proprietary logging, threat detections, and incident response systems to keep tabs on everything that’s going on, all while ensuring the rest of the team is able to work within the vault’s zero trust architecture to get the data they need.
+They will have built proprietary logging, threat detection, and incident response systems to keep tabs on everything that’s going on, all while ensuring the rest of the team is able to work within the vault’s zero trust architecture to get the data they need.

-Business Processes and Alignments
+Business processes and alignments

 The key to sensitive data management is having a delineated idea of ownership.
 Building a vault requires clearly defined corporate policies and responsibilities in order to meet various stringent compliance control audits.
 Mapping out and understanding where data is flowing is something that your whole security team should work on.